ua-snap/cmip6-utils/transfers/README.md

 * `conda_init.sh`: a shell script for initializing conda in a blank shell that does not read the typical `.bashrc`, as is the case with new slurm jobs.
 * `config.py`: sets some constant variables such as the main list of models, scenarios, variables, and frequencies to transfer to ACDN.
 * `esgf_holdings.py`: script to run an audit which will generate a table of CMIP6 holdings on a given ESGF node using models, scenarios, variables, and frequencies provided in `config.py`.
+* `esgf_holdings_e3sm.py`: script to run an audit for E3SM data, which is partially located on a different ESGF node directory.
 * `generate_batch_files.py`: script to generate the batch files of \<source> \<destination> filepaths for transferring files.
 * `generate_manifest.py`: script for generating the manifest tables of files we wish to transfer to ACDN.
 * `holdings_summary_wrf`: notebook exposing summary tables of data availability based on the audit results tables (for subdaily variables used in WRF only)